lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

 }
 ```

 How you want to handle user input is largely up to you.
-In order to get them, just use `glfwSet*Callback()`.
-This is all the freedom you'll get, so embrace it while you can.
+In order to get them, you can the pass a `GLFWKeyCallbackI` callback, use the `glfwSet*Callback()` or invoke the `isKeyPressed` method.

 If you run the sample you will get a nice black window that you can resize, move and close.
 With that, this chapter comes to its end.
 In the next chapter we will start viewing the first basic Vulkan concepts.